wdimmy/wdimmy.github.io/_pages/about.md

 ---

 ## Latest News
-- 05/2019: One paper is accepted and I will give an oral presentation at [ACL 2019](http://www.acl2019.org/EN/program.xhtml) (Florence, Italy).
+- 05/2019: One paper is accepted and I will give an oral pre at [ACL 2019](http://www.acl2019.org/EN/program.xhtml) (Florence, Italy).
-- 05/2019: One workshop paper is accepted and I will give an oral presentation  at [IJCAI 2019](https://www.aclweb.org/portal/content/5th-workshop-semantic-deep-learning-semdeep-5) (Macao, China).
+- 05/2019: One workshop paper is accepted and I will give an oral pre at [IJCAI 2019](https://www.aclweb.org/portal/content/5th-workshop-semantic-deep-learning-semdeep-5) (Macao, China).
 - 08/2018: One paper is accepted by [EMNLP 2018](https://www.emnlp-ijcnlp2019.org/program/accepted/) (Brussels, Belgium).

 About me